StevenSawtelle/kimzeyle/README.md

-# Kimzeydle
+# Kimzeyle

-Wordle-inspired game where you guess the location of a US poltician, made for my girlfriend (who works for a senator and wants to learn more) for Valentine's day 2022.
+Wordle-inspired game where you guess the location of a Kimzey cousing, made for my grandpa and grandmas anniversary celbration!

 ![example image](example.png "Example image")